sourcegraph/sourcegraph-public-snapshot/doc/dev/proposals/2018-12-20-improving-language-support-in-2019.md

 ## Background

-Improving language support contributes to the Q1 2019 goal of increasing the number of Sourcegraph instances that go from 1 to 20 users by providing strict value add in the browser extension, attracting and retaining developers who spend time navigating code on Sourcegraph and share links with teammates.
+Improving language support contributes to the Q1 2019 goal of increasing the number of Sourcegraph instances that go from 1 to 20 users because:

+- many admins want to see their language(s) supported before sharing Sourcegraph with their team; and
+- good language support is necessary for the code host integration (via the browser extension) to be useful, and that's easy to spread.

 Despite deploying a ton of experimental language servers in 2018, language support has not improved much in the past year - why?